 The distance between Sydney and Melbourne is nearly 1000km, so even with the better part of a week we couldn’t hit nearly everything there is to do.
 But we definitely succeeded in getting a flavor of the many activities available on the Sydney to Melbourne coastal drive.
 Read on to start your own journey with our Melbourne to Sydney roadtrip planner!

 We booked all of our accommodations as we went, giving us the flexibility to see how far we got each day.
 If you can manage it, I recommend doing the same!
 Booking.com makes it very easy to snag last-minute rooms at all price ranges.
-Read more money-saving hacks for booking.com.
+Read more money-saving tips for booking.com.

 Melbourne to Sydney roadtrip itinerary